-13.3.2.2 Interrupt Vector Locations
+14.3.2.2 Interrupt Vector Locations

-The table below shows Reset addresses and Interrupt vector placement, dependent on the value of Interrupt Vector Select bit (IVSEL) in the Control A register (CPUINT.CTRLA).
+The Interrupt vector placement is dependent on the value of Interrupt Vector Select bit (IVSEL) in the Control A register (CPUINT.CTRLA).
+Refer to the IVSEL description in CPUINT.CTRLA for the possible locations.